SkoolNotes/Taproot/2020BIO101/KBBioPrimoridalSoupPlanning.md

 	- In simulated ancient seawater, clay forms a hydrogel -- a mass of microscopic spaces capable of soaking up liquids like a sponge. https://www.sciencedaily.com/releases/2013/11/131105132027.htm
 	- chemicals confined in those spaces could have carried out the complex reactions that formed proteins, DNA and eventually all the machinery that makes a living cell work.
 Clay hydrogels could have confined and protected those chemical processes until the membrane that surrounds living cells developed.
 	-  theorists have shown that cytoplasm -- the interior environment of a cell -- behaves much like a hydrogel.
+	- Unlike surfactants, lipids are difficult to synthesize.
+Surfactants may transform into lipids.
+Apatite has been reported to be capable of catalyzing the formation of a proto-lipid [58]. https://www.intechopen.com/books/clay-minerals-in-nature-their-characterization-modification-and-application/role-of-clay-minerals-in-chemical-evolution-and-the-origin-of-life